Driving While License Suspended In Florida Third Conviction

 In Florida there are two types of driving with a suspended license charges.
 Driving with a suspended license with knowledge of the suspension is a criminal charge.
 Driving with a suspended license without knowledge of the suspension is a civil infraction.

-If the ticket is for the criminal charge of driving with a suspended license then you cannot just pay a fine.
+If the ticket is for the criminal charge of driving with a suspended license then you cannot just pay a ticket.
 Since it is a criminal charge you must appear in court to answer to the charge.
 There can be fines associated with a criminal driving with a suspended license charge in addition to cost of investigation, cost of prosecution and court costs.
-The maximum penalty for a third offense criminal driving with a suspended license is up to 5 years in prison, up to 5 years on probation and up to a $5,000 fine.
+The maximum penalty for a first offense criminal driving with a suspended license is up to 5 years in prison, up to 5 years on probation and up to a $5,000 fine.

 If you get 3 driving while license suspended convictions within a five year period the Florida Department Of Highway Safety And Motor Vehicles(DHSMV) will classify you as a habitual traffic offender and, consequently, will revoke your driving privilege for 5 years.
 So basically 3 strikes in 5 years and you sit the bench for 5 years in the driving game.
-You cannot even apply for a hearing for a hardship license for 1 year and just because you apply for a hardship license after 1 year does not mean DHSMV is going to give it to you.
+You can not even apply for a hearing for a hardship license for 1 year and just because you apply for a hardship license after 1 year does not mean DHSMV is going to give it to you.
 So no driving for at least 1 year and then maybe DHSMV will allow you to drive for the next 4 years for business or employment purposes only.

 A driving privilege restricted to “business purposes only” means a driving privilege that is limited to any driving necessary to maintain livelihood, including driving to and from work, necessary on-the-job driving, driving for educational purposes, and driving for church and for medical purposes.
 A driving privilege restricted to “employment purposes only” means a driving privilege that is limited to driving to and from work and any necessary on-the-job driving required by an employer or occupation.